PencilCode/blog/src/documents/posts/2014-11-22-variables-in-code.html.md

 ---

-Variables are so fundamental to programming that it is easy for an experienced programmer to forget what it really means to learn about them.
+Variables are so fundamental to programming that it is easy for an experienced programmer to forget what it means to learn about them for the first time.

 ### An easy one